nadavrot/compressor/docs/details.md

 # Overall structure

-The compressor has a few components, that are described in detail below.
+The compressor has a few components that are described in detail below.
 This section describes the data-compression pipeline and how the pieces fit together.

+### The compression pipeline
 The input is split into large chunks that are compressed independently.
 The maximum size of each chunk is 4GB, to allow the use of 32bit indices within each chunk.
 Each chunk is wrapped with a header that includes a length a magic signature.
 Individual transformations can further split chunks into smaller chunks.

-The phase of compression is the matcher.
+The first phase of compression is matching.
 The matcher is responsible for splitting the input stream into a sequence of packets that describe a region of literals, followed by a reference to a sequence of bytes from earlier in the file.
 Every packet returns the two sequences (literal region and match region),